-In the beginning when I started my blog, I worked crazy long hours — all from my parent’s house because I couldn’t afford to move out — for very little payoff.
+At the beginning of starting a travel blog, I worked crazy long hours — all from my parent’s house because I couldn’t afford to move out — for very little payoff.

 And I sat around wondering how the big travel bloggers were sustaining themselves.

 Were they really hustling as hard as I was and living on exposure?

 …because that’s all that anyone seemed to want to pay me in.

 And I would sit on my laptop for hours publishing new content, sharing on social media and writing to my almost nonexistent email list just to hear crickets.
 That is just such a crummy feeling.